delan75/I-fixit/DEPLOYMENT.md

    - **"Permission denied"**: Check that the FTP user has write permissions to the target directory
    - **"File not found"**: Ensure all paths in the deployment script are correct
    - **"Index.php not found"**: Verify that the public directory contents are being copied correctly
-   - **"Unexpected EOF while looking for matching"**: Check for syntax errors in shell commands, especially in sed commands with complex quotes and escape characters
+   - **"Unexpected EOF while looking for matching"**: This typically occurs with syntax errors in shell commands.
+Instead of using sed for complex file modifications, consider using a heredoc approach to create files with the exact content needed.

 ### Recovery Procedures